cdiener/dcf/README.md

 ------------

-In order to compile `dcf` you will need more-or-less recent C++ compiler with OpenMP support (currently this does include gcc but not clang) and cmake.
+In order to compile `dcf` you will need more-or-less recent C++ compiler with C++11 and OpenMP support (currently this does include gcc 4.7+ and clang 3.7+) as well as cmake.
 For Linux cmake can be installed with your package manager.
 `dcf` is currently only tested on Linux.

 In order to install git clone or unpack the downloaded zip of this repository.